 Acoustics are key

 Workplace acoustics have evolved a lot in recent years and now present a creative and decorative option for improving the noise around your workspace.
-It is always recommended that you have an acoustic expert visit your workspace in order to assess the full environment and provide the best recommendations to reduce the noise levels.
+It is always recommended that you have an acoustic expert visit your workspace in order to assess the full environment and provide the best recommendations to reduce the noise levels but it also pays to research the ABCs of office acoustics for yourself.
 From wall panels to blinds, to light fittings and chairs – here are a few of our favourite pieces.

 Sound Absorbing wall tiles